Opel Kadett: Kadett serie 11234 (1937)

 The brakes were now controlled using a hydraulic mechanism.
 The suspension featured synchronous springing, a suspension configuration already seen on the manufacturer's larger models and based on the Dubonnet system for which General Motors in France had purchased the license.
-The General Motors version, which had been further developed by Opel's North American parent, was intended to provide a soft ride, but there was some criticism that handling and road-holding were compromised, especially when the system was applied to small light-weight cars such as the Kadett.
+The General Motors version, which had been further developed by Opel's North American parent, was intended to provide a soft ride, but there was some criticism that handling and road-holding were compromised, especially when the system was applied to small lightweight cars such as the Kadett.
 By the end of 1937 33,402 of these first-generation Kadetts had been produced.

 Kadett "KJ38" and "K38 Spezial" (1938–1940)

 From December 1937 a modified front grill identified an upgrade.
-The 1,074cc Opel 23 PS engine and the 2337 mm wheelbase were unchanged, with few differences between the cars for 1937 and those for 1938.
+The 1,074 cc Opel 23 PS engine and the 2337 mm wheelbase were unchanged, with few differences between the cars for 1937 and those for 1938.

 The manufacturer now offered two versions of the Kadett, designated the "Kadett KJ38 and the "Kadett K38" the latter also being sold as the "Kadett Spezial".
 Mechanically and in terms of published performance there was little to differentiate the two, but the "Spezial" had a chrome stripe below the window line and extra external body trim in other areas such as on the front grill.
 The interior of the "Spezial" was also better equipped.
 To the extent that the 300 Mark saving for buyers of the car reflected reduced production costs, the major difference was that the more basic "KJ38" lost the synchromous springing with which the car had been launched, and which continued to be fitted on the "Spezial".
 The base car instead reverted to traditional rigid axle based suspension similar to that fitted on the old Opel P4.

-The base car was available only as a two-door "Limousine" (sedan/saloon).
+The base car was available only as a two-door "Limousine" (saloon).
 Customers looking for a soft-top "Cabrio-limousine" would need to specify a "Kadett Spezial".
-For the first time Kadett buyers, provided they were prepared to choose a "Kadett Spezial" could also specify a four-door "Limousine" (sedan/saloon) bodied car, priced at 2,350 ℛℳ as against 2,150 ℛℳ for a "Spezial Cabrio-Limousine" and 2,100 ℛℳ for a two-door "Spezial Limousine".
+For the first time Kadett buyers, provided they were prepared to choose a "Kadett Spezial" could also specify a four-door "Limousine" (saloon) bodied car, priced at 2,350 ℛℳ as against 2,150 ℛℳ for a "Spezial Cabrio-Limousine" and 2,100 ℛℳ for a two-door "Spezial Limousine".